Kaiti, New Zealand: Geography

-Titirangi Hill
+Titirangi Hill today

 Titirangi Hill is a reserve with a dog walking area, fitness trail, picnic area, playground and lookout spot.

 The Kaiti Beach reserve, at the south-west base of the hill, is a beach, local park and dog walking area.

 Other parks

 Anzac Park includes a barbecue area, boat ramp, football fields, picnic area and playground.

 Waikirikiri Reserve is a sports ground, dog walking area and picnic area.

 London Street Reserve is a local park and dog walking area.

 Marae

-Te Poho-o-Rawiri Marae is located in Kaiti.
-It is a tribal meeting ground of the Ngāti Porou hapū of Ngāti Konohi and Ngāti Oneone, and includes Te Poho o Rawiri meeting house.
+Te Poho-o-Rawiri Marae is located in Kaitī and includes the meeting house Te Poho o Rawiri.

+The marae was constituted as a Māori reservation under Part 4 of the Maori Purposes Act 1970 for the common use and benefit of Ngāti Oneone, Ngāti Porou (and its constituent hapū), Rongowhakaata, Te Aitanga-a-Māhaki and Ngāi Tāmanuhiri.
+The Act also established the Poho-o-Rawiri Marae Committee to administer the reservation.

+The present meeting house, Te Poho o Rawiri, was opened in 1930 and replaced an earlier nineteenth-century whare built by the Te Aitanga a Māhaki and Rongowhakaata tohunga whakairo Natanahira Te Keteiwi.'

 In October 2020, the Government committed $1,686,254 from the Provincial Growth Fund to upgrade Te Poho-o-Rawiri Marae and 5 other Rongowhakaata marae, creating an estimated 41 jobs.